deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 ## Download Binary

-If you don't want build the client from sources you can use a prebuilt binary ([BiBiGrid Openstack Java executable](http://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid/bibigrid-openstack-2.0.jar))
+If you don't want to build the client from sources you can use a prebuilt binary ([BiBiGrid Openstack Java executable](http://bibiserv.cebitec.uni-bielefeld.de/resources/bibigrid/bibigrid-openstack-2.0.jar))